Inbibo/adonisfx_docs/docs/installation.md

 AdonisFX is distributed for Maya as a standard module.
 To install the module, please do the following:

 1. Download the AdonisFX zipped package from the Inbibo's website.
-2. Unzip the contents into the destination folder that you prefer.
+2. Extract the contents into the destination folder that you prefer.
-3. Add the folder containg the AdonisFX.mod file to the `MAYA_MODULE_PATH` environment variable.
+3. Append the path to the destination folder to the `MAYA_MODULE_PATH` environment variable.
+Check the next section for more information.
 4. Launch Maya and load AdonisFX from Windows > Settings/Preferences > Plug-in Manager.

-To configure `MAYA_MODULE_PATH` you can directly modify the environment variable of the system.
-For example:

-- Windows: `set MAYA_MODULE_PATH=%MAYA_MODULE_PATH%;/path/to/AdonisFX/folder`
-- Linux: `export MAYA_MODULE_PATH=$MAYA_MODULE_PATH:/path/to/AdonisFX/folder`

-An alternative method is to add `MAYA_MODULE_PATH = /path/to/AdonisFX/folder` in the `Maya.env` file which is located in:
+### Configure Environment

+When Maya starts up, it evaluates all paths pointed by the `MAYA_MODULE_PATH` environment variable to search and load modules like AdonisFX.
+In order to allow Maya to find AdonisFX, that environment variable has to include the path where the AdonisFX.mod file is located.
+There are two methods of configuring this variable: Setting the value in the `Maya.env` config file; or setting the value in the system to be permanent.

+#### Configure Maya.env File

+TODO

 - Windows: `drive:/Users/username/Documents/maya/%MAYA_VERSION%`
 - Linux: `~/maya/$MAYA_VERSION`

+#### Configure System Environment Variables

+TODO

+> [!NOTE = Set Environment Variale]
+> === Windows
+>
+> `set MAYA_MODULE_PATH=%MAYA_MODULE_PATH%;/path/to/AdonisFX/folder`
+>
+>  === Linux
+>
+> `export MAYA_MODULE_PATH=$MAYA_MODULE_PATH:/path/to/AdonisFX/folder`

 <!--
 ## Houdini